KL’s Anthology Contributions

 Includes KL’s story Poker for the Complete Idiot

-Behind the book show
+Behind the book [weaver_showhide]

 Kindle Edition